Frequently Asked Questions

 Apply to Graduate

-Undergraduate students may apply online via Webster.
+Undergraduate students may apply online via MyBradley.
 Online applications are accepted through the end of the third full week of the semester.
-After that Webster will not allow you to apply online for the current graduation date, and you must turn in a paper application to the Registrar’s Office, Swords Hall Room 11.
+After that MyBradley will not allow you to apply online for the current graduation date, and you must turn in a paper application to the Registrar’s Office, Swords Hall Room 11.

-Graduate and Certificate students may apply online via Webster or MyOnline.
+Graduate and Certificate students may apply online via MyBradley or MyOnline.
 Online applications are accepted through the end of the third full week of the semester.
-After that, Webster will not allow you to apply online for the current graduation date, and you must turn in a paper graduation application or application for certificate completion to the Registrar’s Office, Swords Hall Room 11.
+After that, MyBradley will not allow you to apply online for the current graduation date, and you must turn in a paper graduation application or application for certificate completion to the Registrar’s Office, Swords Hall Room 11.